qazuor/reactFormToolkit/docs/public/docs/en/styling.md

 ## UI Library Integration

-When using UI libraries like Material UI or Chakra UI, you can disable React Form Toolkit's default styles:
+When using UI libraries like Material UI or Chakra UI, you can disable **Qazuor React Form Toolkit**'s default styles:

 ```tsx
 <FormProvider